systemd/mkosi/mkosi.md

 - `ToolsTree=`
 - `Initrds=`

-To refer to outputs of earlier presets, simply configure any of these options with a relative path to the location of the output to use in the earlier preset's output directory.
+To refer to outputs of a preset's dependencies, simply configure any of these options with a relative path to the output to use in the output directory of the dependency.

 A good example on how to use presets can be found in the systemd
 repository: https://github.com/systemd/systemd/tree/main/mkosi.presets.